Aierie/dubins-js/README.md

 - [ ] Utility functions to render on canvas + svg
 - [ ] Tests to ensure correctness as per paper

-# I've read the paper, but how does this work?
+# ELI5 how does this work?
 Coming soon!